 Mexican Tourist Card

-In the process we grabbed our Mexican tourist card (FMM) which cost $46 (or would be 295 pesos per person) for the both of us which is valid for six months.
+In the process, we grabbed our Mexican tourist card (FMM) which cost $46 (or would be 295 pesos per person) for the both of us which is valid for six months.

 WARNING: Save your receipt for the FMM tourist card or immigration officials may try to charge you for it again upon leaving the country–something we faced when leaving for Belize.
 Just Google “Mexico Belize Exit Scam” for more stories.
 There is no exit fee.
 I would staple your receipt to the tourist card.
 Read more about the Mexico Belize border crossing here.

 After talking to a few Mexican officials who assured us that the Mexican stamp was more than sufficient, but not wanting to push her luck with being able to reenter the US in the future, we decided to turn right around and drive back to the USA border crossing…